 The family remains a primary concern for everyone, whether it consists of a couple, children, parents, grand-parents.
 In protecting children, spouses or even a third party, family law will always be ruled by affection.
 We must protect our loved ones but also protect ourselves by anticipating the risks of possible marital breakdown.

-Anticipating a divorce remains crucial in from an estate planning perspective, implemented by adapting the matrimonial property regime to each financial situation (for example, existing business to go to one spouse).
+Anticipating a divorce remains crucial from an estate planning perspective, implemented by adapting the matrimonial property regime to each financial situation (for example, existing business to go to one spouse).

 Protecting the surviving spouse is much more common in the event of a death than it is in a divorce situation.

 Inheritance is based on demographic situations.
 According to recent studies, the average age to inherit is 46 for the children and 52 for all heirs.
 From a social point of view, inheritances provide for continuity between life and death through transmission of the inherited object.
 Inheritances have essentially a financial dimension as, at the end of the day, the overall inheritance is shared in value among the heirs.
-In addition, inheritances reveal the extent of our ownership rights by granting everyone the right to dispose of their assets according their own wishes.
+In addition, inheritances reveal the extent of our ownership rights by granting everyone the right to dispose of their assets according to their own wishes.

 Inheritance may be legal or testamentary.
 Inheritance is ‘legal’ when the transfer of assets is made directly in application of the law without any will having been drafted by the deceased.
 Successors are, in this situation, called ‘heirs’.
 Inheritances can also be voluntary and are materialised in a unilateral legal act, the will.